Brittany Solomon (Hall)

 Research Assistant Professor

-BiographyBrittany Solomon joined Mendoza as a research assistant professor.
+BiographyBrittany Solomon is an assistant professor in Mendoza's Management & Organization Department.
 She received her Ph.D. in Social-Personality Psychology from Washington University in St. Louis in 2015.
 Professor Solomon's primary research interests are broadly centered around individual differences, dyad and group contexts, and social perception.
 Her work has appeared in top journals such as the Journal of Personality and Social Psychology and Psychological Science.

 Areas of Expertise